Ede & Ravenscroft

-Ede & Ravenscroft are the oldest tailors in London, established in 1689.
+Ede & Ravenscroft are the high-end luxury and oldest tailors in London, established in 1689.
+They are also recognised as the oldest continuously operating tailors in the world.
 They have two London premises, in Chancery Lane and Burlington Gardens, very close to the famous Savile Row.
 They make, sell and hire out legal gowns and wigs, clerical dress, civic and municipal robes, academic dress and other ceremonial and formal dress, and have shops in Oxford, Cambridge and Edinburgh.
 In addition to clothing and robes, Ede & Ravenscroft often supply photography at ceremonial events such as graduations across the United Kingdom including at the University of Cambridge.

 The main (and historic) outlet and offices are at 93 Chancery Lane which, due to its proximity to the Inns of Court and the country's main civil and criminal law courts, is also the company's main outlet for legal dress.

 The company holds royal warrants as robemakers to King Charles III and Queen Camilla, and previously to Elizabeth II and the Queen Mother.